 Packages and workflows introduction¶

 In Atlan, packages define the workflows you can run to retrieve metadata from various sources.
-Within this section the individual packages that are currently supported through the SDKs are listed with examples.

 Workflows run asynchronously